zhooleen/TimerManager/README.md

 # TimerManager
 1. Automatically cancel the timer when the timer holder dealloc
 2. Automatically cancel all timer when app did enter background.
-Resume them manually if neccessory.
+Resume them manually if necessarily.
 3. Also, Cancel the timer manually if required.

 # Usage